-Festival of Seas Presenting the Ocean Awards in Celebration of CCMI’s 20th Anniversary
+Festival of Seas Awards and Gala in Celebration of CCMI’s 20th Anniversary

 Where: Grand Old House

 When: Saturday 3rd November

 7pm Dinner, Followed by Awards Presentation and Live Auction

 Attire: Colours of the reef and sea, smart island casual (feel free to go full blown elegant!)

 Tickets: CI $225

 Tickets include open bar, seated dinner, valet parking, welcome drink and canapes.
 Keynote will be delivered by a special VIP guest.